digidem/digital-democracy.org/_jobs/2017-11-03-mobile-developer.md

 ## How to apply

-Send a note with the following to [jobs@digital-democracy.org](mailto:jobs@digital-democracy.org) **by November 10th**.
-We hope to hire by November 30th and will review applications as we receive them.
+Send a note with the following to [jobs@digital-democracy.org](mailto:jobs@digital-democracy.org).
+We will review applications as we receive them.

 * Why you’re interested in developing tools at Digital Democracy.